 Here are some tips to travel gluten free with your kids without obsessing over your food:

-No Fuss Food
+No Fuss Gluten-Free Food

 Bring a supply of nuts, cheese sticks, popcorn, fruit and vegetables with you in a cooler bag.
 This will relieve your mind of finding food in out of the way or inconvenient places, and simplifies your work, since these items can be found in your regular grocery store.

-G-Free Eating Out
+Gluten-Free Eating Out

 There are fantastic lists of chain restaurants that cater to the gluten-free community.
 The site Glutenfreepassports.com features restaurants with gluten free options worldwide.
 Chain restaurants are not always the healthiest option, but the standardization of preparation in these places can protect you from gluten transference, which insures a happy vacation.
 If you can not find a G-free approved restaurant don't worry.
 Focus on ordering simple grilled meats or fish and skip the starches.
 Make sure to ask for olive oil and lemon juice for your side salad to avoid contamination in the dressing and ask the waiter to skip the bread basket altogether.

 Gluten-free families often feel guilty that their child is “missing out” on foods they might otherwise eat.
 You have nothing to feel bad about.
-Avoid overcompensating with boxed gluten free cookies, wafers and processed foods that can cost as much as your hotel room per day.
+Avoid overcompensating with boxed gluten-free cookies, wafers and processed foods that can cost as much as your hotel room per day.
 Instead, focus on the result, that eating whole food improves the health of the entire family.